softsys4ai/differentiable-proving/index.md

 this concept, we define two different kinds of distribution shift as follows:
 - The first one is only for the integration task and is similar to section 4.7 described in Lample & Charton (2019).
-Meaning that we will investigate how robust our models trained in 5.1 are when we change their testing distribution.
+Meaning that we will investigate how robust our models trained in section i are when we change their testing distribution.
 We report the evaluation metrics trained and tested on a different combination of training datasets in the following table: